 - It’s polite.
 In fact, in the early days of online shopping, it used to be best practice to let people know when you were going to redirect them somewhere.

 - It’s more visually consistent.
-Your site has its own attitude and vibe, but your platform probably looks generic or has its own attitude.
+Your website has its own attitude and vibe, but your platform probably looks generic or has its own attitude.
 Most don’t even let you adjust the colors.

 - Your guest may trust you, but they may not feel that way about the platform you sent them to.
 There are tons of platforms out there, and it’s likely your guest has never heard of the one you’re using.
 Thus, you’ve asked them to do business with a stranger.
 All of the sudden your header and footer are gone, and your navigation with it.
 It can be disorienting to some of your guests, and even worrying.
 Was this redirection supposed to happen, or were bad actors involved?
 Don’t assume your guest is fine with this.